brendanhogan/picoDeepResearch/README.md

 ## Motivation: From GRPO Curious to Deep Research Architect

-Like many, I've been very interested in the potential of GRPO for training LLMs.
+Like many people, I've been very interested in the potential of GRPO for training LLMs.
 I started with experiments in frameworks like [DeepSeekRL-Extended](https://github.com/brendanhogan/DeepSeekRL-Extended), where I explored everything from standard math datasets to the more creative tasks of AI-generated debates and comedy, and into multi-modal tasks.
 While these were more explorations than breakthroughs, a particularly compelling idea emerged: the "battle royale" or round-robin tournament for judging.

 Consider AI debates: instead of one LLM judge trying to rank, say, 16 debates simultaneously (noisy), what if every possible pair of debates went head-to-head?
 This pairwise comparison, especially when augmented by an LLM judge using an on-the-fly, generatively created rubric (a technique I've explored with DeepSeek's reward models), proved surprisingly effective.